 Not usually, though there are certain courses where we do allocate students together in specific halls.

-e.g. Art & Design Foundation students are accommodated in Filbert Village, as they begin earlier than students on other courses
+e.g. Art & Design Foundation students are accommodated in Filbert Village and Bede Hall, as they begin earlier than students on other courses

-...and we offer Nursing and Midwifery students Waterway Gardens, as they will be working shifts and require longer contracts.
+...and we offer NHS Students (Nursing, Midwifery and Paramedicine & Ambulance Practice) Waterway Gardens, as they will be working shifts and require longer contracts.